-Cryptocurrency investing has become all the rage in recent years.
-The challenges of owning cryptocurrency tokens kept many prospective investors clear of indulging themselves.
+The challenges of owning cryptocurrency tokens keeps many prospective investors clear from buying Bitcoin.

-Today, I will discuss one of the latest ETFs to enter the fray.
-My Fidelity Advantage Bitcoin ETF review (FBTC) will cover everything you need to know about the latest Bitcoin ETF in Canada to make a well-informed decision about whether the latest cryptocurrency ETF offering might be worth your investment capital.
+Let’s discuss one of the latest ETFs to enter the fray.
+My Fidelity Advantage Bitcoin ETF review (FBTC) will cover everything you need to know about this asset.

 Invest In Bitcoin